Do I need a permit from the Planning Department?

 REMOVE OR CHANGE LANDSCAPING, OR REMOVE A TREE LESS THAN 5 INCHES IN DIAMETER?
 Possibly.
 Non-residential properties must provide a minimum 15-20% of the site as landscaping.
 Additionally, if a property went through the DR process, the placement (street trees, for example) and composition of the landscaping was likely approved in that review process.
 Please contact the Planning and Building Services Department for more information on a particular site.

 ERECT A STORAGE SHED OR OTHER ACCESSORY STRUCTURE?
 Possibly.
 Accessory buildings which are exempt from Building permits based on their size are also generally exempt from Planning review.
-Accessory buildings which require Building permits also require a DR permit through Planning.
-Please contact the Planning and Building Services Department for more information on the review process, and the Building division for permit requirements.
+Accessory buildings which require Building permits also require Planning review.
+Please contact the Planning and Building Services Department at 503-635-0290 for more information on the review process, and the Building division for permit requirements.